Kai-gn/Visualization-of-life-expectancy/README.md

 # Life in Weeks Visualization

 ## Overview
 "Life in Weeks" is a dynamic web visualization that presents an individual's life span as a series of weeks, each represented by squares on a grid.
-Each row consists of 52 squares, symbolizing one year, allowing users to visually comprehend their life in weeks according to various global life expectancy data.
+Each row consists of 52 squares, symbolizing one year, allowing users to dynamically visually comprehend their life in weeks according to various global life expectancy data.

 ## Data Sources
 The visualization integrates life expectancy data from multiple authoritative sources: